 By the 1950s came the consumer economy, where services were marketed on traditional media, encouraging consumers to make purchases.

 Cut to the current decade; the creator economy is the next ‘in-thing.’
 People earn by influencing communities that show interest in their skills, interests, and hobbies.
-COVID-19 fueled the creator economy growth, with consumers spending nearly 548 billion hours livestreaming on social media apps in the past year.
+COVID-19 fueled the creator economy growth, with consumers spending nearly 548 billion hours livestreaming on social media apps using various content creation tools in the past year.

 However, what is the creator economy, and how is livestreaming fueling this phenomenon?
 Let’s find out!

 Creators are the new breed of people or groups actively using social media to produce and curate engaging content.
 In the past years, this breed has successfully amassed an enormous following of people that align with their content genres.
 As a result, the industry is set to become a $16.4 billion industry by the end of 2022!

 The best part about the creator economy is the two-way benefits for brands and creators.
 For creators, it is the perfect emancipation from a nine-to-five job to earn multiple revenue streams via ad revenue, paid subscriptions, brand sponsorships and product sales.

 For brands, leveraging the relationship between creators and their audience is worth billions.
 Let us take a look at Meta, which recently announced the line-up for its second Creator Week event.
 It is likely to help creators better use social media platforms like Facebook and Instagram to increase their personal brand while helping them further monetize their content.

 What’s Fueling This Demand For Creators And Influencers?

 Consumers probably spend more time on social media than any other traditional channels.
 In doing so, we can see a tidal shift in how they perceive and absorb content.